ShaziahGafur/Virtual-Assistant-for-Dementia-Patients/README.md

 ---
 ### Note about communicating:

-For some god forsaken reason, React-Native's "fetch" doesn't work when doing POST requests with a body.
+For some ????? reason, React-Native's "fetch" doesn't work when doing POST requests with a body.
 You'll get the request but it'll have nothing in the body.
 I haven't tested if this is the same for GET or DELETE requests.
 Use "axios" instead.
 I have an example already set up in the RecordAudio.js file.